Compelling testimony of the physician the defense engaged together with testimony from the accused and persons who knew her helped win the case.

 Connie and Barry were barred from the hospital.
 Bobby, the five-month-old boy they hoped to adopt, was removed from their home, never to return.
 Joseph was placed elsewhere at the end of his hospital stay.
 (He seems to have made a full medical recovery.)

-Child Protective Services and its parent agency, the Department of Social and Health Services, accepted Dr. Feldman’s opinion.
-DSHS found Connie had inflicted Joseph’s injuries, since she and Barry agreed that she had been alone with him, and Barry had not, at several times during the twelve hours or so before the 911 call.
+Child Protective Services and its parent agency, the Department of Social and Health Services (now the Department of Children, Youth, and Families), accepted Dr. Feldman’s opinion.
+DSHS (now DCYF) found Connie had inflicted Joseph’s injuries, since she and Barry agreed that she had been alone with him, and Barry had not, at several times during the twelve hours or so before the 911 call.

-Connie appealed to a DSHS supervisor, who affirmed the finding she had abused Joseph.
+Connie appealed to a DSHS (now DCYF) supervisor, who affirmed the finding she had abused Joseph.
 She then sought review by an administrative law judge.

 The judge heard a tape of Barry’s 911 call, with Connie struggling in the background to revive Joseph and to control her own desperation.